Cale-Torino/Leveraging_The_EskomSePush_Business_API/README.md

 This single request has everything you need to monitor upcoming loadshedding events for the chosen suburb.

+**Note** with this call the source json value is from Eskom: https://loadshedding.eskom.co.za

 -------------------

 ### Calling Parameters (Input)